choice17/git-note/machine_learning/metrics.md

 Here is an example(right tail test) for illustration.

-Imagine there is college.
+Imagine there is a college.
 And I want to make a statement that students in class C are tallest among the whole school.
 i.e.
 ```
 h0: Students in class C are tallest among the whole school.
 h1: Students in class C are not the tallest among the whole school.
 ```
-Okay, let us talk about the data we had here.
+Okay, let us talk about the data we have here.

 | data                | value | population |
 |---------------------|-------|------------|